 Another fruitful approach to financial crises focuses specifically on asymmetric information.
-As Mankiw13 discusses, a large exogenous increase in interest rates can lead to a collapse in credit.
-Mishkin 14 develops this approach by analysing the mechanisms through which these problems can cause financial instability.
+As Mankiw12 discusses, a large exogenous increase in interest rates can lead to a collapse in credit.
+Mishkin13 develops this approach by analysing the mechanisms through which these problems can cause financial instability.
 First, if interest rates rise due to monetary tightening, adverse selection may increase sharply, leading to a large decline in lending.
 Secondly, increased uncertainty - which implies that lenders (or investors) find it more difficult to screen borrowers - increases the "adverse selection" problems which Stiglitz and Weiss described.
+Mishkin further suggests that the impact is greatest on borrowers whose quality is difficult to determine; this again is particularly relevant for emerging markets.